 - Management of Change

-Graduates can expect to be employed in service industries, information technology, engineering or any other business area needing project management skills
+PPM graduates can expect to be employed in service industries, information technology, engineering or any other business area needing project management skills.

 Information for international students

 Application advice can be given through the WMG admissions team - firstname.lastname@example.org or through any one of our overseas support offices and agents.
 An extensive list of overseas representatives is available at http://www.warwick.ac.uk/wmgmasters/entry/overseasapplicationsupport/

 WMG will be awarding over £700,000 in scholarships and bursaries to students commencing study on our full-time MSc programmes beginning in October 2018.